-You might have used a grammar checker, but did you check deeper?
+In most cases, you probably used a quick online grammar checker, but did you check deeper?

 What about overused words, clichés and redundancies, sticky sentences, repetition, transitions, pacing, dialogue tags, and consistency?

 You can check some areas using the free version.
 However, with the premium version, which is not expensive, you can check your entire document using all 20 reports.

-It is the best way to find improvements and help with editing your book, which can only help enhance the quality of your book.
+It is the best way to find improvements and help with editing your book.
+It can only help you enhance the quality of your book.

 Read our full review of ProWritingAid for more details about this impressive writing tool for Indie authors.

 2. Is your book title unique?

 Imagine publishing your new book and then discovering there are 10, 20, or more books with the same title.

 Not only would it be disappointing it will also make your book very difficult to find.